Where can I find live culture tablets?

-If your customers are looking for probiotic tablets in supplement form as opposed to in foods such as yoghurt, you have come to the right place.
-Here at OptiBac Probiotics, probiotic supplements is all we do, in the form of capsules and sachets.
+If you are looking for good bacteria tablets in supplement form as opposed to in foods such as yoghurt, you have come to the right place.
+Here at OptiBac, we specialise entirely in live culture supplements in the form of capsules and sachets.
 Our capsules are able to easily disintegrate, yet do not require enteric-coating.

 What is the difference between tablets and capsules?

-It is worth bearing in mind that tablets and capsules can be two very different things.
-Tablets are a small disc or cylinder of a compressed solid substance.
+Tablets and capsules are two very different things.
+Tablets are a small disc or cylinder of compressed solid substance.
 A capsule is a small case or container, typically round or cylindrical, which contains a substance inside.

-The majority of high quality probiotics on the market tend to be available in capsules rather than tablets.
-In our experience it is tricky to formulate a probiotic supplement tablet whilst retaining the best condition of the live cultures, as they are not well suited to the compression process.
+The majority of high quality friendly bacteria on the market tend to be available in capsules rather than tablets.
+In our experience it is tricky to formulate a live culture supplement tablet whilst retaining the best condition of the live cultures, as they are not well suited to the compression process.
 Tablets may also contain up to 50% of additional excipients as fillers to help bind them together, such as talc and silica, which the body may find difficult to break down.
 As a result you may lose much of the benefit of the active ingredients.
-Those with compromised digestion, e.g due to low stomach acid or a lack of digestive enzymes, may also struggle to digest tablets over capsules.
+Those with compromised digestion, e.g due to low stomach acid or a lack of digestive enzymes (see Probiotics Learning Lab for more glossary terms), may also struggle to digest tablets over capsules.

 Our capsules are also more convenient than tablets for those who prefer their live cultures in powdered form, such as those who have trouble swallowing.
 They are easily pulled apart to be sprinkled into (room temperature) food and drinks.

-The majority of the OptiBac Probiotics range comes in capsules as opposed to probiotic tablets
+The majority of the OptiBac range comes in capsules as opposed to tablets

-For further reading, you might be interested to read our FAQ, At what time should I take probiotics?
+For further reading, you might be interested to read our FAQ, At what time should I take live cultures?